metrilyx/annolityx/README.md

 **Response:**

-The resposne is a list of JSON objects.
+A list of JSON objects.

     [
         {